chuchunf/leetcode-scala-3/src/main/scala/backtracking/backtracking.md

 Tips
 - Add a helper recursive function with additional parameter to keep track intermedia states and finally result
-- Change a cell value to indicate visited state and revert it after resursive call
+- Change a cell value to indicate visited state and revert it after recursive call

 ### 22. Generate Parentheses
 ```scala